 While chronic kidney disease cannot be cured, it can be managed with a combination of diet and medications.

 Our Richmond vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
 Elderly pets can be prone to accidents as the muscles controlling the bladder weaken, but it's important to note that incontinence could be a sign of a bigger health issue such as a urinary tract infection or dementia.

 If your senior pet experiences incontinence issues it's important to take your geriatric dog or cat to the vet for a thorough examination.

-Our vets will attentively examine your senior pet, asking about their home life and performing tests they may need to asses their health and gain further insight into your companion's general condition and well-being.
+Our vets will attentively examine your senior pet.
+We will ask about their home life and perform any tests that are needed to gain further insight into your companion's general condition and well-being.

 Routine Wellness Exams

-Preventative care is key to helping your senior pet live a healthy, happy and fulfilled life. it also allows our veterinarians the chance to detect diseases early.
+Preventive care is key to helping your senior pet live a healthy, happy, and fulfilled life.
+It also allows our veterinarians the chance to detect diseases early.

-Early detection of diseases will help to preserve your treasured pet's health and both catch and prevent emerging health issues before the have the chance to develop into longer term problems.
+Early detection of diseases will help to preserve your treasured pet's health and both catch and prevent emerging health issues before they have the chance to develop into larger problems.